-In a move worthy of Ray Guy, the justices on Monday kicked two major redistricting cases back to the lower courts on procedural grounds.
-Many observers expected the court to either use Gill v.
+In a move worthy of Ray Guy, the Supreme Court on Monday kicked two major redistricting cases back to the lower courts on procedural grounds.
+Many observers expected the justices to either use Gill v.
 Whitford and Benisek v.
 Lamone to establish a clear remedy for warped legislative districts, or declare it beyond the court’s power to fix; but the court left that fight for another day.

 In doing so, the justices left open the chance to revisit the matter in the future; the court could still establish a standard by which the judiciary can reverse undemocratic partisan gerrymanders at a later term.
 That’s better than an outright defeat for voting-rights advocates, who feared the court might instead decide that the question was beyond the justices’ capacity to solve.